microsoft/studentambassadors/Bug-Bash/README.md

 - Why is this an issue or challenge for you?
 - How does it impact your activities/task at hand?
 - What is your current workaround?

+- Pick something that you don't think anyone else will work on, it's a great way to get exposure!